 School Website

-Located in Troy, Alabama, Troy University was founded in 1887 as Troy Normal School and offers affordable associate, bachelor’s, master’s, and doctoral degrees to more than 18,000 students.
+Troy University was founded in 1887 as Troy Normal School.
+It offers affordable associate, bachelor’s, master’s, and doctoral degrees to more than 18,000 students.
 From exciting Division 1 athletics events to award-winning academic opportunities, students at Troy benefit from top-notch learning opportunities both in-class and online.
-Nearly 60 percent of students are enrolled in online classes, and degrees are provided through five colleges in business, health and human services, education, communication and fine arts, and arts and sciences as well as a graduate school.
-Generous financial aid programs include a work-study program for young learners, special assistance for international students and veterans, and scholarships.
+Nearly 60 percent of students are enrolled in online classes.
+Academic programs are provided through five colleges in:

 In-State Tuition: $8,908